aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/generalformat/_index.md

 public class GeneralFormat
 ```

-A utility class providing constants.
 Specifies a general format that is applied to a numeric, text, or any field result.
 A field may have a combination of general formats.
 ## Fields

 | Field | Description |